auraecosystem/mamba_training/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0) - see the LICENSE file for details.

+**Important Note**: AGPL-3.0 is a copyleft license that requires any derivative works or modifications to also be licensed under AGPL-3.0.
+If you use this software in a network service or web application, you must make the source code available to users.

 ## 🙏 Acknowledgments